paezha/paezha.github.io/applied_spatial_statistics/22-Area-Data-III.md

 Since the null hypothesis is of spatial independence, the $p$-value of the statistic is interpreted as the probability of making a mistake by rejecting the null hypothesis.
 In the present case, the $p$-value is such a small number that we can reject the null hypothesis with a high degree of confidence.

-Moran's $I$ and Moran's scatterplots are amongst the most widely used tools in the analysis of spatial area data.
+Moran's $I$ and Moran's scatterplots are among the most widely used tools in the analysis of spatial area data.